🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Recognize good work right away.
 Acknowledging achievements promptly makes the connection between the effort and the recognition clear.
 It helps reinforce the positive behavior you want to see more of.

-Immediate praise also shows employees their hard work is noticed and valued, keeping them motivated and engaged.
+Immediate praise also shows employees their hard work is noticed and valued by their leaders, keeping them motivated and engaged.

 So, the next time someone does a great job, let them know immediately.